narengan/cis/cli/cli-glb.md

                   }
    -j, --json-file  A file contains input JSON data.

    -i, --instance   Instance name.
-If not set, the context instance specified by 'ibmcloud cis instance-set' will be used.
+If not set, the context instance specified by `ibmcloud cis instance-set` is used.

    -o, --output     Specify output format, only JSON is supported now.